 See also You're Insane!

-- In Dragon Ball, Adjutant Black, the right hand man of Commander Red of the Red Ribbon Army, believed that his commander was after the wish-granting Dragon Balls in order to conquer the world.
-However, when he learns that the commander intended to make himself taller using the wish, and that he was willing to throw away all of his men's lives for his selfish wish, Black promptly shoots him dead.
+- In Dragon Ball, Adjutant Black, the right hand man of Commander Red of the Red Ribbon Army, believed that his commander was after the wish-granting Dragon Balls in order to Take Over the World.
+However, when he learns that Red actually intended to use the Dragon Balls to make himself taller, and that he was perfectly willing to sacrifice his entire army for such an idiotic wish, Black promptly blows his brains out.

-- A comedic example in One Piece.
-Trafalgar Law allied the Heart Pirates with the Straw Hat Pirates in hopes of getting a powerful ally to take down the operation at Punk Hazard and eventually one of the Yonko.
+- A comedic example: Trafalgar Law allied the Heart Pirates with the Straw Hat Pirates in hopes of getting a powerful ally to take down the operation at Punk Hazard and eventually one of the Yonko.
 He did.
-What he did not sign on for was the Straw Hats' various... quirks.
+What he did not sign on for was the Straw Hats' various... quirks, not the least of which is the fact that Luffy's stubbornness quickly leads to Law being dragged into things that had nothing to do with his original plan.
+Usopp lampshades it in pretty short order.

 - In Robin's own comic, a teleporting supervillain named Dodge put together a team of fellow bad guys to avenge himself on Robin.
 He was doing well right up until he found The Cheater electrocuting Robin, at which point it was revealed that while (almost) all his minions were in it for murder, the leader himself was way out of his depth — he just wanted to humiliate his enemy.
 Then they decided that a teleporter was far too useful to allow to quit.